 World’s Top 12 Investors:

 Taking the premise of buy low and sell high to the extreme, John Templeton, one of the most famous investors took risks on companies others would have shied away from.

 In 1939, John borrowed money and boldly invested in 100 companies, most of which were on the brink of bankruptcy.
 However, He exercised some caution by never spending more than one hundred dollars per share.
 His bold moves paid off and he ended up selling all but four of the companies for a substantial profit.
 He followed this investment strategy throughout his career, often picking stocks that were widely ignored by other brokers and turning small investments into millions of dollars.This Strategy helped Templeton become an extremely successful investor.
 He was a savvy networker, using his contacts on Wall Street to gain valuable investment data, which he later would use to analyze his own portfolio.

-In the 60s, Templeton moved to the Bahamas where he became a naturalized British Citizen and in light of his financial and philanthropic endeavors, Queen Elizabeth II knighted him.
+In the 60s, Templeton moved to the Bahamas where he became a naturalized British Citizen and in light of his financial and philanthropic endeavours, Queen Elizabeth II knighted him.
 Who knew investing could lead to knighthood….sign us up!
 He died in 2008, but Sir John Templeton’s legacy lives on through his philanthropy and his foundation, which awards millions of dollars each year in scholarships and grants.

 Invest like John Templeton: